Content sync

 Supported content

-The following data is automatically synchronized together with content items:
+The following data is automatically included when synchronizing content:

 What is not synchronized?